ocrmypdf/OCRmyPDF/docs/optimizer.md

 `--output-type pdf` is used, there are no lossy optimizations.
 Ghostscript's JPEG conversion is quite safe.

+When Ghostscript PDF/A conversion is used, `--jpeg-quality` also controls Ghostscript's JPEG quality setting. `0` keeps the default, while `1..100` selects lower-to-higher quality.

+Use `--jpeg-maxdpi DPI` to force Ghostscript to downsample color, grayscale, and monochrome images to a maximum resolution during PDF/A generation.

 If `pngquant` is installed, OCRmyPDF will use it to perform quantize paletted images to reduce their size.